ReDI-School/html-css/projects/01_ecommerce/03_milestone/teacher_guide.md

-# **Teacher Guide – Week 3: CSS Layout**
+# **Teacher Guide – Milestone 3: CSS Layout**

 ## **Introduction**

 This guide is designed to help instructors teach students advanced CSS layout techniques, focusing on Flexbox, Grid, and responsive design.
-The lesson emphasizes creating a polished, mobile-friendly e-commerce store by building on the foundational work from previous weeks.
+The lesson emphasizes creating a polished, mobile-friendly e-commerce store by building on the foundational work from previous Milestones.

 ---